Uploading AI-Generated Photos to Get Delivery Refunds

 View original image

-As a result, fraudulent activities such as order cancellations and refund requests using AI-generated photos must be monitored on a case-by-case basis.
-Major delivery platforms such as Baedal Minjok and Coupang Eats are considering usage restrictions, permanent bans, and legal action when fraudulent activity is confirmed, but as the quality of generative AI images rapidly advances, it is becoming increasingly difficult to distinguish with the naked eye whether a photo is genuine or not.
+As a result, fraudulent activities such as order cancellations or refund requests using AI-generated photos can only be monitored on a case-by-case basis.
+Major delivery platforms such as Baemin and Coupang Eats are considering measures such as usage restrictions, permanent bans, and legal action when fraudulent activity is identified.
+However, as the quality of generative AI images rapidly improves, it is becoming increasingly difficult to determine authenticity with the naked eye alone.

-An industry official explained, "At present, technological means to perfectly detect AI-generated photos are limited.
-Some generative AI images can be identified through metadata or embedded information, but if that part is deleted or cropped out before submission, it is difficult to determine."
-He added, "Fake reviews and fraudulent refund attempts harm both honest consumers and store owners.
-We plan to strengthen regular monitoring and take measures such as restricting usage and taking legal action against repeat malicious users in order to maintain trust in the review ecosystem."
+An industry official explained, "At present, there are limited technical means to perfectly detect AI-generated photos.
+Some generative AI images can be identified through metadata or embedded information, but if this information is deleted or cropped out before submission, it becomes very difficult to detect."
+The official continued, "Fake reviews and fraudulent refund attempts harm both honest consumers and store owners.
+We will continue to strengthen regular monitoring and take both usage restrictions and legal action against repeat malicious users to maintain trust in the review ecosystem."

 This content was produced with the assistance of AI translation services.